BruOp/personal-website/content/blog/ibl/index.md

     }
 $$

 At this point, we've managed to factor out the NDF but our sum is still dependent on both $\mathbf{v}$, $\text{roughness}$ (through the $G$ term) and $F_0$ (through the Fresnel term).
 The $F0$ term is particularly inconvenient, because each material will have a potentially different $F0$ term but we don't want to have to store a different LUT for each material.
-However, if we substitute our Schlick's Fresnel equation and moving thing around a bit:
+However, if we substitute our Schlick's Fresnel equation and rearrange our terms, we get:

 $$
 \begin{aligned}